Our Public Service 2020

-Since the first Public Service Reform Plan was published in November 2011, a comprehensive programme of reform has been implemented.
-This has enabled the Public Service to continue to provide essential services, while demand for those services increased and while resources were very constrained.
+Since the first public service reform plan was published in November 2011, a comprehensive programme of reform has been implemented.
+This enabled the public service to continue to provide essential services at a time when demand for those services increased and resources were very constrained.